riccardobrasca/LFTCM2024/README.md

 ### Error Lens extension

 Optional: some users find it useful to download the `Error Lens` extension.
 This displays Lean messages directly in your source file.
-To get it, in the left bar of VSCode, click on the `Extensions` button (4-th button), and search and install the extension `Error Lens`.
+To get it, in the left bar of VSCode, click on the `Extensions` button (4-th or 5-th button), and search and install the extension `Error Lens`.
 It will start automatically.

 ## Alternative ways to use Lean